slsa-framework/slsa/docs/get-started.md

 <p>The builders suggested in this guide meet SLSA expectations.
 If you believe a build option is missing or misclassified, please <a href="https://github.com/slsa-framework/slsa/issues">open an issue</a>.
                     </p>
                     <p>SLSA levels are progressive: SLSA 3 includes all the guarantees of SLSA 2, and SLSA 2 includes all the guarantees of SLSA 1.
-Currently, though, the work required to achieve lower SLSA levels will not necessarily accrue toward the work needed to achieve higher SLSA levels.
+Currently, though, the work required to achieve lower SLSA levels will not necessarily accrue toward the work needed to achieve higher SLSA levels because lower SLSA levels may not be compatible with future implementations.
 For that reason, <b>you should start with the highest level that’s possible for your project or organization to avoid wasted work</b>. </p>
             <p>        The SLSA level you implement depends on your current build situation:

 * If you are using GitHub Actions or Google Cloud Build, jump directly to <a href="#SLSA3">SLSA 3</a>.
 You do not need to implement SLSA 1 or SLSA 2.